-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934

-Filed by the Registrant \square

-Filed by a Party other than the Registrant \Box

-Check the appropriate box:

-- □ Preliminary Proxy Statement

-- □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- Definitive Proxy Statement

-- Definitive Additional Materials

-- □ Soliciting Material Pursuant to §240.14a-12

-Euronet Worldwide, Inc.

-(Name of Registrant as Specified In Its Charter)

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-☑ No fee required.

-- Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - 1 Title of each class of securities to which transaction applies: - 2 Aggregate number of securities to which transaction applies: - 3 Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - 4 Proposed maximum aggregate value of transaction: - 5 Total fee paid: - Fee paid previously with preliminary materials.

-Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-- 1 Amount Previously Paid:

-- 2 Form, Schedule or Registration Statement No.:

-- 3 Filing Party:

-4 Date Filed:
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 iled by the Reg gistrant 🗵 Filed by a Party other than the Registrant $\Box$ Check the appro priate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definiti ive Additional Materi als Solicitii ng Material Pursuant to §240.14a-12 Euronet Worldwide, Inc. (Name of Registrant as Specified In Its Charter) n C E'l' (Name of Person(s) Filing Proxy Statement, if other than the Registrant) ng Fee (Check the ap propriate box): √ □ required.
+E. de A.: D. lee 44.
+(CV4) e.
+10.44 y per Exchange Act Rules 14a-6(i)(1) and 0-11.
+1 Title of each class of of securities to which transaction applies: 2 Aggregate number of securities to which transaction applies: 3 ner underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the led and state how it was determined): 4 Proposed maximum aggregate value of transaction: 5 Total fee paid: Fee paid d previously with pre iminary materials.
+Check b box if any part of the sly.
+Identify the previ fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid ous filing by registration statement number, or the Form or Schedule and the date of its filing.
+1 Amount Previously Paid: 2 Form, Schedule or Registration Statement No.: 3 Filing Party: 4 Date Filed:

-EURONET WORLDWIDE, INC. 3500 COLLEGE BOULEVARD LEAWOOD, KANSAS 66211
+EURONET WORLDWIDE, INC.

+3500 COLLEGE BOULEVARD LEAWOOD, KANSAS 66211 913-327-4200

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 21, 2015
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON MAY 18, 2016

-Euronet Worldwide, Inc., a Delaware corporation ("Euronet," the "Company," "we" or "us"), will hold the Annual Meeting of our Stockholders ("Annual Meeting") on Wednesday, May 21, 2015 at 1:00 p.m.
+Euronet Worldwide, Inc., a Delaware corporation ("Euronet," the "Company," "we" or "us"), will hold the Annual Meeting of our Stockholders ("Annual Meeting") on Wednesday, May 18, 2016 at 1:00 p.m.
 (Central time) at Euronet's corporate headquarters at 3500 College Boulevard, Leawood, Kansas 66211, USA, to consider and vote upon the following matters:

-- 1. Election of the Company's two nominees for Director, each to serve a three-year term expiring upon the 2018 Annual Meeting or until a successor is duly elected and qualified; - 2.
-Ratification of the appointment of KPMG LLP as Euronet's independent registered public accounting firm for the year ending December 31, 2015; - 3.
-Advisory vote to approve executive compensation; and - 4.
+- 1. Election of the Company's three nominees for Director, each to serve a three-year term expiring upon the 2019 Annual Meeting or until a successor is duly elected and qualified; - 2.
+Ratification of the appointment of KPMG LLP as Euronet's independent registered public accounting firm for the year ending December 31, 2016; - 3.
+Advisory vote to approve executive compensation; - 4.
+Approval of the Company's Amended and Restated Executive Annual Incentive Plan; and - 5.
 Consideration of such other business as may properly come before the meeting or any adjournment of the meeting.

-Our Board of Directors has fixed the close of business on March 24, 2015, as the record date for the determination of Stockholders entitled to notice of, and to vote at, the Annual Meeting and at any adjournment of the meeting.
+Our Board of Directors has fixed the close of business on March 21, 2016, as the record date for the determination of Stockholders entitled to notice of, and to vote at, the Annual Meeting and at any adjournment of the meeting.

-This year, the Company is again pleased to take advantage of the Securities and Exchange Commission (the "SEC") rules that allow issuers to furnish proxy materials to their stockholders on the internet.
+This year, the Company is again pleased to take advantage of the Securities and Exchange Commission (the "SEC") rules that allow issuers to furnish proxy materials to their stockholders on the Internet.
 The Company believes these rules allow it to provide you with the information you need while lowering the costs of delivery and reducing the environmental impact of the Annual Meeting.